hpl002/Masters_Public/readme.md

 > Provided that the process has been given a new a path we can expect improvements in the time spent in place P3 and P4.
 However, we now have to also consider the time spent to diagnose the patient in P2.

 TODO: reference process mining and simulation paper, a match made in heaven for the usefullness and ProMise of combining these two techniques.

-#### Yet another tool? <!-- omit in toc -->
-1. Why do we need another tool?
-2. find work that details existing tooling
-3. what is the problem with the tools that exist
-4. what is it that this tool is trying to solve that other tools do not have

 ### Deliverables
 #### App